 In the course of dinner table conversations over the winter, we decided to spend a couple of days at Universal Studios, and one day each at Sea World and EPCOT.

-The highlight of my visit, which included two days at Universal Studios, and a day each at Sea World and EPCOT, was a nighttime performance at Downtown Disney of the Cirque de Soleil, a Canadian company that has long wowed American audiences.
+The highlight of my visit, which included two days at Universal Studios, and a day each at Sea World and EPCOT, was a nighttime performance at Disney Springs of Cirque de Soleil, a Canadian performing company that has long wowed American audiences.
 A circus with no animals, a stage with a ringmaster out of a postmodern novel, the Cirque de Soliel was a riveting and uplifting experience.
 The company performs in the Washington area every year around Christmas, but the Orlando stage is one of their American homes, and it has been customized to accommodate a wonderful proliferation of acts — from a high wire trapeze to a cyclist who gives new meaning to the word ‘balance’.

 The cost of admission ($63 and up) is not cheap, but who goes on such a trip to save money!
 Our family of five — including our 4-year-old Joshua, sat mesmerized throughout the entire performance.
 It is entertainment well worth the price.
 My two daughters, Morgan, aged 9, and Eve, 13, were not opposed to enjoying such a performance, but they had come to Flordia to get scared out of their wits as they defied the laws of gravity… and to pet dolphins.

-EPCOT Wore Us Out
+Epcot Wore Us Out

 “Honey, I shrunk the Audience” is first in this category.
 Kids and adults alike enjoy The Living Seas attraction, with its signature enclosed walkway through a shark environment.
 There’s lots of stand-up comedy for adults and adventure for the kids.
 The “Test Track” (renovated since our visit), built by GM, was a letdown for my 13-year-old, who was expecting a far longer and faster ride, but the rest of us loved it.
-After a relaxed tour around EPCOT, we hopped aboard the famed Disney monorail for the short ride to Disney’s Magic Kingdom — the grand dame of Orlando’s amusemnt empire.
+After a relaxed tour around Epcot, we hopped aboard the famed Disney monorail for the short ride to Disney’s Magic Kingdom — the grand dame of Orlando’s amusemnt empire.

 As any traveler knows, at some point during the day you reach a point of diminishing returns, when the desire to see just one more museum or historic site runs up against physical and cognitive overload.
 The key is to discover that this point has been reached before you commit yourself to that next stop.